mauriciolarroque/Bikeshare-Case-Study/README2.md

 * This showed that every duplicate had the exact same format; they were all numbers in scientific notation (ie. `3.21E+15`, `4.56E+15`, etc.).

-  • Since all others `ride_ids` were 16-digit combinations of 8 letters and 8 numbers, I decided to make every `ride_id` match this format.
+  • Since all others `ride_ids` were 16-digit combinations of 8 letters and 8 numbers, it was best to make every `ride_id` match this format.

-    * However, I first ran the code **below** to check if there were any other ids with these odd characters:
+    * However, I first ran the query **below** to check if there were any other ids with these odd characters:

 <br>